Frequently asked questions

 My employer hasn’t recorded my service – what do I do?

 If you notice service is missing from your annual long service leave statement, please contact your employer/s and ask them to supply us with the amended details.
 If you’re unable to contact the employer/s or they refuse to add service for you, you can lodge a complaint with QLeave.
 Find out more.

-My QLeave membership has been cancelled because my employer didn’t submit service.
-How do I have my membership reinstated?
+My QLeave registration has been cancelled because my employer didn’t submit service.
+How do I have my registration reinstated?

-We only cancel your membership if your employer doesn't record any service in Queensland for four consecutive years.
+We only cancel your registration if your employer doesn't record any service in Queensland for four consecutive years.
 Even then, we'll notify you in writing of our intention to cancel your registration.
 You'll be given the chance to respond and let us know if you're still working in the industry before your registration is closed.
 If we don't hear from you, you'll receive another letter from us advising your registration has been cancelled and you will then have 45 days to submit an internal review request.
 Once your registration is revoked, you'll lose all your service days and start again at zero.

 I’m a company director, am I eligible to join QLeave?